pauldotyu/moaw/workshops/pre03-aks/workshop.md

 kubectl port-forward service/azure-voting-app 8080:8080
 ```

 Open a browser and navigate to http://localhost:8080.
-You should see the voting app again.
+You should see the voting app is working again.

 ---